-It’s definitely not an overnight process.
-You can physically declutter your stuff over a weekend.
+Decluttering is definitely not an overnight process.
+Of course, you can physically declutter all your stuff over a weekend.
 But it is only just the beginning.
 The hardest part is when you try to stick to it, and not start buying more, try to avoid temptations such as shopping on your phone, or popping by nearby charity shop and buying something which makes you feel better for like 30 seconds.

 If you are looking for some secret recipe for minimalism and decluttering… you won’t find it.
 The secret is… there is no secret.